- Part 1: Escape travel – leaving the comfort zone

 Some years ago a friend of mine asked me if I could write about this crazy escape travel trip to a digital women’s magazine.
 I hesitated in the beginning.
 To be honest I was not sure if I was ready to reveal all the details of this three men adventure to the public.
 Besides, two of these men (including me) had recently divorced.
 Our lives had just turned upside-down.
 Thus, looking for the new meaning of life was a kind of priority.

 The fact that I do not tend to be short worded does not help as well.
-All magazines ask the limited amount of wording.
+All magazines ask a limited amount of wording.
 “Try to be as short as possible,” my friend asked me.
 “Short” isn’t for sure my second name by any means.
 I am both tall and I do not express myself shortly as well.
 But I will do my best here.

 I also didn’t want to limit my story only to the so-called “correct moments”.
-Turning into a blog post on “how to” or into a boring fry “guidebook” is my last intention for this “escapery” story here.
+Turning into a blog post on “how-to” or into a boring fry “guidebook” is my last intention for this “escapery” story here.
 Yet, as in any travel story, you will find some good travel tips in it as well.
-Still, the most important part of my story is people and the real-life travel experiences.
+Still, the most important part of my story is people and real-life travel experiences.
 Keeping your attention only shortly or scamming is not what I want to achieve here.
 And you are still reading this, right?

-From the other side, if I will be too open…well, this will be better than being boring.
+On the other side, if I will be too open…well, this will be better than being boring.
 I’ll risk!